pytorch/serve/kubernetes/kfserving/README.md

 * Step - 10 : Create the Inference Service

-This step is for deployment of the Inference Service using the server.
 For the Image Classification task alone Image Transformer needs to be specified in the inference service yaml file.

 CPU Deployment : For deployment in CPU the sample yaml file is shown as below